-Overall, it is the responsibility of each candidate to provide the context for his or her work in a clear narrative and presentation of data.
+Overall, it is the responsibility of each candidate to provide the context for their work in a clear narrative and presentation of data.
 This documentation is critical to the process so that each reviewer at every level will understand the candidate's work and provide a thorough and fair evaluation.